 - Train your body and brain to recover from stress more quickly and efficiently

 - Implement strategies to quickly transform the brain and body to a state of optimum performance and access critical business skills during stressful times

-- Understand common eating patterns and behaviors that add more stress to the body and ways to eat that will support sustainable performance and energy
+- Understand common behaviors that add more stress to the body and ways to support sustainable performance and energy

 - Design and implement microclimates full of “optimal defaults” that make positive behavior change automatic